How to Pack and Move in a Hurry: Last-Minute Moving Advice

 Before you tackle any moving tasks, get your move organized by creating a moving checklist.
 When you’re packing in a hurry, you’ll want a checklist to know what tasks you’ve completed and what still lies ahead.
 Here’s a sneak-peek of some of the tasks you’ll need to plan for to pack and move in a hurry.

-Check out all of these great moving tips and more on our downloadable checklist for packing and moving in a hurry.
+Check out all of these great moving tips and more on our downloadable and printable checklist for packing and moving in a hurry.

 Book a moving company

 As soon as you set your moving date and before you start packing, you should begin your search for a reputable moving company.
-When you’re getting ready to pack and move in a hurry, there may not be time to seek out and receive estimates from multiple moving companies.
-Instead of agonizing over your search, use Updater’s list of certified moving companies to get you started so you can feel confident on moving day.
+Although we recommend that you get three estimates, when you’re getting ready to pack and move in a hurry, there may not be time to seek out and receive estimates from multiple moving companies.

-Here are some criteria to follow when it comes to choosing the moving company that meets your needs.
+Here are some criteria to follow when it comes to choosing the moving company that meets your needs (and avoid a moving scam).

 - The moving company’s history based on their reviews, complaint history, and safety rating.